How to Join

 • What leadership opportunities are available for me in this organization?

-• In what community service activities does your chapter participate?
+• In what community service activities does the chapter participate?

 • Will I be required to live in the chapter house (if applicable) as a member?

-• What were some of your organization's greatest accomplishments of the past year?
+• What were some of the organization's greatest accomplishments of the past year?

-• What type of regular social activities does your chapter hold?
+• What type of regular social activities does the chapter hold?

 • What is the recruitment/intake or new member education process like?